Heart–lung transplant

 A heart–lung transplant is a procedure carried out to replace both failing heart and lungs in a single operation.
-Due to a shortage of suitable donors and because both heart and lung have to be transplanted together, it is a rare procedure; only about a hundred such transplants are performed each year in the United States.
+Due to a shortage of suitable donors and because both heart and lung have to be transplanted together, it is a rare procedure; with about 94 to 108 performed annually worldwide.

 Procedure

 The patient is anesthetised.
 When the donor organs arrive, they are checked for fitness; if any organs show signs of damage, they are discarded and the operation cancelled.

 Once suitable donor organs are present, the surgeon makes an incision starting above and finishing below the sternum, cutting all the way to the bone.
 The skin edges are retracted to expose the sternum.
 Using a bone saw, the sternum is cut down the middle.
 Rib spreaders are inserted in the cut, and spread the ribs to give access to the heart and lungs of the patient.

 The patient is connected to a heart–lung machine, which circulates and oxygenates blood.
 The surgeon removes the failing heart and lungs.
 Most surgeons endeavour to cut blood vessels as close as possible to the heart to leave room for trimming, especially if the donor heart is of a different size than the original organ.

 The donor heart and lungs are positioned and sewn into place.
 As the donor organs warm up to body temperature, the lungs begin to inflate.
 The heart may fibrillate at first – this occurs because the cardiac muscle fibres are not contracting synchronously.
 Internal paddles can be used to apply a small electric shock to the heart to restore proper rhythm.

 Once the donor organs are functioning normally, the heart–lung machine is withdrawn, and the chest is closed.